Welcome to the world of Pirates CSG! We're glad you're aboard our ship!

 that gives the general information that you'll want to keep in mind.

 You'll probably want to start at a small build total, such as the standard 40 points, in order to get used to the gameplay mechanics and fleet construction strategy aspect.
 Over time, you may develop an affinity for a specific faction or handful of factions.
-My sets and factions
+My Sets

 If you're very unsure of how to make a fleet or want more guidance, there are almost 300 40 point fleets